cellsignal/projectionpursuit/APP and Label Transfer/README.md

 Attempt to execute either of them to replicate the results.

-You might need to install Python dependencies using the deps_python.sh shell script.
+Before running scripts please make sure to install Python dependencies using the deps_python.sh shell script.

 Output Folder Descriptions: